IBM-Cloud/isv-operator-product-deploy-sample/README.md

-## 1. Create an IBM image registry and namespace ##
+## 1. Upload Image(s) to IBM image registry and namespace ##

-For uninterrupted onboarding of your operator  to IBM Cloud Catalog, you need to set up your private IBM registry namespace.
+To onboard your operator in ibmcloud catalog, your Application images , Operator Image and Operator Bundle Image have to be uploaded to the ibmcloud container registry.

 Please refer [Quick start](https://cloud.ibm.com/registry/start) guide for the important steps on how to get started.